 Step 1: Open the Settings app on your Apple Watch

-Step 2: Select the General option and then tap on Software Update.
+Step 2: Select the General option.
+Then tap on Software Update.

-Step 3: Install any pending update and then try to charge the watch.
+Step 3: Install any pending updates and then try to charge the watch.

 6. Leave It on the Charger for a Few Hours